miquelbeltran/vim-talk/talk.md

 EDITING

-Try to go to this comment and write something:
+Try to go to the end and write something:

 I can move to the end of the line with `$` then append with `a`